A Blogger’s Survival Guide: Writing Tips

 Ahhhh the life of a blogger.
 It’s lying in bed until 10 am, getting up, getting dressed (or not), meeting friends for brunch, coming home, eating bon-bons and watching some afternoon television and then placing fingers to keyboard and putting forth brilliant prose.
 Insert record screeching noise here, because what?!
 Is this what your blogging life is like?

 When you made the statement, “I’m going to be a blogger, and make money” were your words met with crickets?
-Did shutterstock_134990777you imagine it would be as simple and breezy as the first sentence above?
+Did you imagine it would be as simple and breezy as the first sentence above?
 If you haven’t started down the path of “working blogger” yet you may want to grab a beverage, settle in and take heed to this sentence: Writing aka blogging is HARD WORK.
 I am not certain which word to emphasize most — the hard or the work.

 The day I decided I could no longer tolerate corporate America because I am not good at small talk or office politics I realized that if I wanted to get out of there and become self employed I had to be willing to work even harder than I did for my employer.
 After all, my employer paid me for simply showing up.
 When you’re self employed no one pays you unless you actually work!
 What did that really mean?
 No sleeping in until 10 am.
 No meeting friends for coffee regularly.
 No watching television all day.
 Most importantly, no waiting until The Muse arrived.
 If you wait for inspiration to strike you may be waiting a long time, my friend.